hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 ---
 title: SQL Introduction
-description: The Hazelcast Jet SQL service documentation.
+description: Introduction to Hazelcast Jet SQL features.
 ---

 The service is in beta state.
 Behavior and API might change in future